Daniel Levine (composer): Career

-Daniel Levine is a composer/arranger/producer/pianist born on March 28, 1949, and graduated from The Manhattan School of Music in NYC.
-He wrote the music for the Broadway musical Anna Karenina (1992), and received a 1993 Tony Award nomination for Best Original Score.
-Levine had also conducted a rendition of "The Entertainer" (1902) by Scott Joplin for Valentino Production Music.
-He wrote and arranged several orchestral pieces for The Dick Cavett Show, composed and/or arranged music for TV and radio including the theme songs for the game shows, What's My Line and I've Got A Secret.
-He produced the Original Cast Recording of the Off Broadway Musical, Thunder Knocking On the Door.
-Levine produced, arranged, orchestrated, and played keyboards on the Leslie Uggams album, On My Way To You.
+Levine has also worked extensively in music, conducting a rendition of "The Entertainer" (1902) by Scott Joplin for Valentino Production Music.
+He also wrote and arranged several orchestral pieces for The Dick Cavett Show, composed and/or arranged music for TV and radio including the theme songs for the game shows What's My Line and I've Got A Secret.
+He then produced the Original Cast Recording of the Off-Broadway musical, Thunder Knocking On the Door.
+Levine produced, arranged, orchestrated, and played keyboards on the Leslie Uggams album, On My Way to You.